 There are subtleties in the differing physical and chemical characteristics of the peat soil along the catenary sequence of the peat dome.
-But Samling's ability to recognise such subtleties, and then to make use of the information for ITP, is a long way off.
+But Samling's ability to recognise any such subtleties, and the ability to make use of them for ITP, is a long way off.